APPLICATIONS TO SSoL2025 ARE NOW CLOSED.

 16:00–17:10 Susanne Michaelis: Cross-modal perspectives on grammaticalization: Aspect markers in Creoles and sign languages

-17:30–18:40 Nikola Paillereau: Early L1 acquisition: behavioral and neural data I
+17:30–18:40 Nikola Paillereau: Early L1 acquisition: theories and behavioral data

 Wednesday, August 6